Which place is cheaper, Myrtle Beach or Nags Head?

-The average daily cost (per person) in Nags Head is $119, while the average daily cost in Myrtle Beach is $139.
+The average daily cost (per person) in Nags Head is $149, while the average daily cost in Myrtle Beach is $173.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Nags Head and Myrtle Beach in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Nags Head and Myrtle Beach in more detail.

 Below are a few samples from actual travelers for food and meal costs in Myrtle Beach: